tugba250/Movie-Rank-application/README.md

 Movie Tracking & Management System
-A desktop application developed with C# and Windows Forms that allows users to browse, add, and manage a movie collection with a user-friendly interface.
+A desktop application developed with C# and Windows&Bunifu Forms that allows users to browse, add, and manage a movie collection with a user-friendly interface.

  Features
 User Authentication: Secure login system for authorized access.